-In this project, we aim to find automatic, corpus-based methods for detecting semantic change and lexical replacement for Swedish and English.
-We will investigate the fundamental questions of how, when, and why languages change to allow us to quantify language change and shift lexical typological research from small case studies done on limited data sets to larger scales and over wider time spans using various media types and sources.
+In this project, we worked on automatic, corpus-based methods for detecting semantic change and lexical replacement for Swedish and English.
+The project was the first of its kind.
+We investigated some of the fundamental questions of how, when, and why languages change to allow us to quantify language change and shift lexical typological research from small case studies done on limited data sets to larger scales and over wider time spans using various media types and sources.

 The most common word for ‘young female human’ changed from maiden in Old and Middle English to girl in Modern English.
 This is a case of lexical replacement: a bundle of semantic material is first symbolized by one word, and later in time by another word (onomasiology).
 Parallel to this, girl ‘young person’ came to mean ‘young female person’.
 This is a case of semantic change: a word stays the same over time 1 while the semantic material it symbolizes changes (semasiology).
 It is often useful to talk about the semantic material of a word as clustering into several sub-meanings: senses.
 Senses can be added, removed or changed.
 A particularly interesting kind of alteration is positive/negative sentiment change: while the morpheme skit in skitdag ’shitty, bad day’ has a negative connotation, in the last few decades it has acquired a positive connotation as an intensifier in words like skitgott ’really good’.
 Sentiment analysis is increasingly important for commercial and political research and can greatly benefit from automatically handling lexical and semantic change.